3SSI3/alx-system_engineering-devops/README.md

 # Shell Navigation.
-Where am I? :smiley:
+In a nutshell? :smiley: